-Upon arrival in Virginia, if you are holding a valid license from your home country you are permitted to drive using this license for up to 6 months from your entry date.
+Upon your arrival to Virginia, you are permitted to drive using your valid driver's license from your home country for up to 6 months from your date of entry.
 However, the foreign license must either be printed in English or be accompanied by an International Driver's License.

 - Unexpired foreign passport containing a U.S. visa

 - F1/F2 applicants must present a USCIS student or dependent SEVIS I-20

 - J1/J2 applicants must present a U.S. Department of State form DS-2019